 There’s a lot you can track in Bearable!
-Use the Edit button at the top of your homepage to reorganize the sections to suit your unique tracking needs.
+Use the Edit button at the bottom of your homepage to reorganize the sections to suit your unique tracking needs.

 There is also an +Add/Edit button in the menu in the top right corner of many sections, such as Symptoms and Factors, which allow you to add to, reorder and edit categories and the more specific contents within each section.

 💡 2.
 Track the things you think impact your health